Please note the updated Journal-Track paper submission format.

 WiP papers must be in PDF format and should not exceed 2 pages in ACM two-column format (9pt on 8.5"x11" letter size paper).
 For formatting instructions and templates, please use the "ACM Proceedings templates: ACM Standard (sigconf)" available from the ACM web site.
 A blind review process will be enforced.
 Authors must not reveal their identity directly or indirectly.

-- Full Paper Submission & Tutorial Proposals: April 3, 2018 (firm deadline) (anywhere on earth)
+- Full Paper Submission: April 17, 2020 (extended by one week, firm deadline) (anywhere on earth)

 Frequently Asked Questions